 Not that you need that whole time to learn AWS.
-Once you get access to the free tier, you’re able to try out the different tools you might need and test your skills.
+Once you gain access to the free tier, you’re able to try out the different tools you might need to test your skills.

-Start sample projects of your own so you can get a good feel of the tools that your business might need.
-You can upload your own code or hire a professional for it – in either way, you won’t have to pay for getting started with AWS.
+Start sample projects of your own so you can get a good feel for the tools that your business might need.
+You can upload your own code or hire a professional for it – either way, you won’t have to pay to get started with AWS.

 2. Basic Understanding

 It can be easy to get overwhelmed by AWS.
-But, you need not be a techie or an IT professional to learn it.
+But you don’t need to be a tech or an IT professional to learn it.

 You just have to learn the basics such as understanding the difference between public and private cloud computing.

 AWS offers plenty of white papers that beginners can use to get familiarized with their tools.
-There’s also a handful of forums and YouTube videos online that shows you step-by-step instructions for using these tools.
+There are also a handful of forums and YouTube videos online that show you step-by-step instructions for using these tools.